TEAMMATES/teammates-ops/community.md

 TEAMMATES welcome any developer (especially student) to be a contributor to the project, with no expectation of commitment or skill set.

 Contributors:
-* Have "pull" access to the main repository and submit their fixes via pull requests (PRs) from their own forked repository.
+* Have "pull" access to the main repository and the ops repository, and submit their fixes via pull requests (PRs) from their own forked repository.
   The detailed workflow is given in [this document](https://github.com/TEAMMATES/teammates/blob/master/docs/process.md).
 * Can open issues.
 * Can close issues and PRs opened by themselves.